keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 > **TL;DR**: I built a CLI tool that creates YouTube playlists from your subscriptions without a frontend.
 It uses OAuth, respects API quota, handles caching and retries, and works great as a cron job.
 [Source code on GitHub](https://github.com/keif/playlist-from-subs).

 As someone subscribed to _too many_ YouTube channels, I wanted a simple way to keep up with new content while I worked—a reliable, personal channel of new(ish) videos from the creators I actually care about.
-YouTube’s feed couldn’t keep up, and manual playlisting was a tedious mess.
-I wanted a better solution.
-So I built one!
-A headless CLI tool that turns my recent subscriptions into an actual playlist, with intelligent caching and quota-aware design.
+YouTube's feed couldn't keep up, and manual playlisting was a tedious mess.
+So I built a headless CLI tool that turns my recent subscriptions into an actual playlist, with intelligent caching and quota-aware design.

-This post chronicles the technical journey: from understanding YouTube's API constraints to implementing intelligent quota management and designing a user-friendly headless experience.

 ## The Problem: YouTube's Subscription Overload